How rare is your surname?

 Rare British surnames

-Apart from Sir Mo, can you think of anyone else with the surname Farah?
+We know now that Mo Farah was the name he was given later in life - but can you think of anyone else with the surname?
 We can’t either and our records reflect the rarity of the name.

 Just under 9,000 occurrences of the name show up in our billions of family records.
 That includes only one First World War entry and no criminal records at all.
-We always knew Sir Mo was squeaky clean.
+The name he was given at birth, Kahin, shows up even fewer times, despite Britain's wide-spreading diasporic and colonial roots.

 What’s behind Britain’s most uncommon last names?